 He has taught courses on Photojournalism and Digital Photography, at the prestigious Central Saint Martins, University of the Arts London and other photographic institutions in the UK.

-He is currently working on his next publication There’s No Place Like Home.
-The White Building, Phnom Penh, Cambodia.
-The book forms part of an on-going personal project to develop a visual anthology capturing the dignity of mankind in some of the poorest communities in the world.
+He is currently working on his next publication.
+This work forms part of an on-going personal project to develop a visual anthology capturing the dignity of mankind in some of the poorest communities in the world.